viperproject/gobra-book/src/02/permission-write.md

 If `x` and `y` were aliases, `*x` might be modified.
 Even if they are not aliases, we could not exclude the possibility that `*x` could somehow get modified since the body of `inc` is unknown when modularly verifying `client`.

-Therefore it is important that the contract of a function specifies what might be modified by this function.
+Therefore, the contract of a function must specify what might be modified by this function.
-In particular, this tells us what does not change without us having to explicitly specify it.
+In particular, this tells us what does not change without us having to specify it explicitly.
 Given `x != y` and that `inc(y)` might only modify `*y`, the assertion `snapshotX == *x` shall hold before and after the call `inc(y)`.

 So far, the program is rejected by Gobra: